History of Central Asia: Soviet era (1918–1991)

-Similar processes occurred in Xinjiang and the rest of Western China where the PRC quickly established control from the Second East Turkestan Republic that controlled northern Xinjiang and the Republic of China forces that controlled southern Xinjiang after the Qing dynasty.
+Similar processes occurred in Xinjiang and the rest of western China where the People's Republic of China quickly established control from the Second East Turkestan Republic that controlled northern Xinjiang and the Republic of China forces that controlled southern Xinjiang after the Qing dynasty.
 The area was subject to a number of development schemes and, like Soviet Central Asia, one focus was on the growing of the cotton cash crop.
 These efforts were overseen by the Xinjiang Production and Construction Corps.
 The XPCC also encouraged Han Chinese to return to Xinjiang after many had migrated out during the Muslim revolts against the Qing dynasty.

 Political turmoil has led to major demographic shifts in the region: During the Qing dynasty there were 60% Turkic and 30% Han Chinese in the region, after the Muslim revolts the percentage of Han Chinese dropped to as low as 7%, and by the year 2000 some 40% of the population of Xinjiang were Han.
 As with the Soviet Union local languages and cultures were mostly encouraged and Xinjiang was granted autonomous status.
 However, Islam was much persecuted, especially during the Cultural Revolution.
 Many people from other parts of China fled to Xinjiang due to the failed agricultural policies of the Great Leap Forward in other provinces.
 However, the Great Leap Forward did not affect much of Xinjiang due to its geographical isolation from other parts of China.